ThinkingTransistor/Sigma/README.md

 Very short first sample program to demonstrate capabilities, link to Samples project

 ## Documentation---How do I?
+The API-Documentation (of the master-branch) is always available at our [Github-Page](https://thinkingtransistor.github.io/Sigma/).
+If you want it locally available, clone the gh-pages branch.

 How and what short overview, link to API and internal documentation

 ## Contribute